 - The model type is selected as pure current with a non equilibrium transport condition.
-The transport theory is selected to Engelund and Fredsøe for both bed load and suspended load.
-The bed load factor and suspended load factor is set to 1.0 in both cases. - The mean horizontal velocity component is calculated by the depth-averaged velocity field in simulation 1 but by the bottom stress value in simulation 2. - The sediment transport calculations start at timestep 180, which is 30 minutes after the start of the hydrodynamic calculations.
-The time step factor is 12, which correspond to the sediment transport calculations being carried out every other minute. - The porosity is set to 0.4 and the relative density to default 2.65. - The bed resistance type for the sediment transport calculations is defined as Manning number with a constant value of 100 m1/3/s. - The fraction concentration is initially set to equilibrium conditions.
+The transport theory is selected to Engelund and Hansen for both bed load and suspended load.
+The bed load factor and suspended load factor is set to 1.0 in both cases. - The mean horizontal velocity component is calculated by the depth-averaged velocity field in simulation 1 and by the bed shear stress value in simulation 2. - The sediment transport calculations start at timestep 180, which is 30 minutes after the start of the hydrodynamic calculations.
+The time step factor is 12, which correspond to the sediment transport calculations being carried out every other minute. - The porosity is set to 0.4 and the relative density to default 2.65.

+- The bed resistance type for the sediment transport calculations is defined as "Resistance from HD simulation". - The fraction concentration is initially set to equilibrium conditions.